jandelgado/lede-dockerbuilder/README.md

 # LEDE profile to use
 LEDE_PROFILE=wt3020-8M

 # specify the URL where the builder can be downloaded.
-TARGET, SUBTARGET and
-# RELEASE are only used here to specify LEDE_BUILDER_URL, which is mandatory.
 LEDE_RELEASE=17.01.1
 LEDE_TARGET=ramips
 LEDE_SUBTARGET=mt7620